Michael Sattler: Life

 The Catholic ruler of Austria, Archduke Ferdinand, urged that Sattler be immediately executed by drowning due to his prominence in the Anabaptist movement.
 However, Joachim I Nestor, Elector of Brandenburg had an interest in due process, (Note: Joachim I introduced Roman law and established a new supreme court during his reign, called a Kammergericht.
 For more on the legal situation in this era, see Reichskammergericht and Privilegium de non appellando.) and wanted Sattler to undergo a trial procedure at Rottenburg am Neckar.
 Joachim assembled Catholic theologians and a group of twenty-four judges, which he chaired.
 Jakob Halbmayer, mayor of Rottenburg and himself an opponent of Sattler, was appointed to be Sattler's defense attorney.

 Sattler was charged with defying the emperor, rejecting the real presence of Christ in the Eucharist, rejecting infant baptism, rejecting extreme unction, dishonoring the saints, teaching against oaths, practicing the love feast, marrying, and advocating nonresistance.
 Sattler denied that he had defied the imperial edicts or dishonored the saints, but defended the remaining charges as moral and biblical.
 He also denied that courts should have jurisdiction in religious doctrine.

 Sattler was convicted.
 The sentence to execution read, "Michael Sattler shall be committed to the executioner.
 The latter shall take him to the square and there first cut out his tongue, and then forge him fast to a wagon and there with glowing iron tongs twice tear pieces from his body, then on the way to the site of execution five times more as above and then burn his body to powder as an arch-heretic."
 The other men in the group were executed by sword, and the women, including Margaretha, were executed by drowning.

 A memorial plaque at the site of his execution near Rottenburg am Neckar reads: "The Baptist Michael Sattler was executed by burning after severe torture on 20 May 1527 here on the "Gallows Hill".
+He died as a true witness of Jesus Christ.
 His wife Margaretha and other members of the congregation were drowned and burned.
-They acted for the baptism of those who want to follow Christ, for an independent congregation of the faithful, for the peaceful message of the Sermon on the Mount."
+They acted for the baptism of those who want to follow Christ, for an independent congregation of the faithful, for the peaceful message of the Sermon on the Mount.".